How much money can I borrow for a home loan?

 Look at how much money you are making as a couple.
 This might help you to decide how you will split expenses, and will help you to set realistic joint financial goals.
 It will also help each of you to understand each other’s personal situation and why each of you may have certain expectations and goals when it comes to finances.

 Discuss each of your own personal financial goals and see if there’s any similarities.
 It’s good to have personal financial goals, but it is also important to both get on the same page when it comes to joint goals.
-For example, if a joint financial goal is to save for a house then you can start to look at high interest savings accounts to make as much interest you can as possible.
+For example, if a joint financial goal is to save for a house then it might be a good idea to look at high interest savings accounts.

 How you will split living expenses fairly is a good topic to agree on before moving in together.
 While you may change your minds about this once you’re living together, it’s good to get on the same page to begin with.